 - Fill the car up with gas before you arrive at the airport.
 It may be helpful to add a reminder in your phone so you do not forget.
 Use the GPS in your rental car or phone to help you locate a fueling option nearest to the airport.

 - When you pull in, make sure an employee scans your car and give you a receipt.
 If you are set up for email, be sure to review the receipt when you receive it to make sure the charges are correct.

 - Double check the seat pockets, door pockets, center console, back seat and trunk for personal items.

-- Book a small car.
+- Book a smaller car.
 Not only will the car be less expensive, you will likely spend less on fuel.
 If you are a member of the rental car company’s reward program, you may get an upgrade, without having to pay for it.

 - Return and pick up your vehicle at the same location when possible.
 You will be charged an extra fee if you return and pick up at different locations, even when the locations are in the same city.

 - Only use one driver.
 You may be charged more to register additional drivers.
 If you truly need to add more than one drive, check with various rental car companies to see which offer the lowest rates for multi-driver car rentals.

 - Decline extras like GPS (use your phone) and satellite radio (use your phone).

 - If you are arriving late at night and staying near the airport, make your car reservation for an early morning pick up and take the shuttle to your hotel when you arrive (or vice versa- return the car and stay overnight at an airport hotel).
 This could save you the cost of a full day on your reservation.

 - Avoid getting fuel near the airport.
 The cost per gallon is typically much higher near the airport.